40net-cloud/fortigate-gcp-ha-ap-lb-terraform/README.md

     - `subnets` - list of 4 names of subnets already existing in the region to be used as external, internal, heartbeat and management networks.

     but you might want to provide values also to some others:
     - `zones` - list of 2 zones for FortiGate VMs.
-Always match these to your production workloads to avoid inter-zone traffic fees.
+Always match these to your production workloads to avoid [inter-zone traffic fees](https://cloud.google.com/vpc/network-pricing).
 You can skip for proof-of-concept deployments and let the module automatically detect zones in the region.
     - `license_files` - list of paths to 2 license (.lic) files to be applied to the FortiGates.
 If skipped, VMs will be deployed without license and you will have to apply them manually upon first connection.
 It is highly recommended to apply BYOL licenses during deployment.
     - `prefix` - prefix to be added to the names of all created resources (defaults to "**fgt**")
     - `machine-type` - type of VM to use for deployment.
 Defaults to **e2-standard-4** which is a good (cheaper) choice for evaluation, but offers lower performance than n2 or c2 families.
     - `image_family` or `image_name` - for selecting different firmware version or different licensing model.
 Defaults to newest 7.0 image with PAYG licensing (fortigate-70-payg)
+    - `frontends` - list of names to be used to create ELB frontends and EIPs.
+Resource names will be prepended with the `var.prefix` and resource type.
 1. Run the deployment using the tool of your choice (eg. `terraform init; terraform apply` from command line)

 Examples can be found in [examples](examples) directory.